BATS in talks to buy KCG's FX trading platform Hotspot

 BATS, which runs four U.S. stock exchanges, an options exchange and the biggest pan-European stock market, did not admit or deny any wrongdoing.

-BATS merged with rival Direct Edge a year ago, vaulting it ahead of Nasdaq OMX Group and just behind Intercontinental Exchange Inc’s NYSE unit for stock trading volume.
+BATS merged with rival Direct Edge a year ago, vaulting it ahead of Nasdaq OMX Group (NDAQ.O) and just behind Intercontinental Exchange Inc’s (ICE.N) NYSE unit for stock trading volume.

 KCG, which trades equities, fixed income, currencies and commodities through both voice and automated execution, and includes an agency brokerage and off-exchange trading platforms, formed in July 2013 after trading firm Getco bought rival Knight Capital Group.